 Email bounces can be very frustrating for business communication and marketing.
-Unfortunately, it is a usual outcome of every email marketing campaign and should be expected.
+As bad and discomforting as email bounces could be, it is still considered a normal outcome of every email marketing campaign and something to be expected.
 But what is more important is that when they occur, you should understand how to troubleshoot and get them resolved.

 What are Email Bounces

 It simply means the email you sent failed to deliver.
 This happens whether you are sending from webmail or using a third party email clients such as Outlook.
 In most cases, you will receive a notification on the failure and the details will spell out the reason for the bounce.

 In this post, we are concerned about the several things that could be causing email bounces and how they can be resolved.

 There are two types of email bounces — a soft bounce and a hard bounce.

 1. Soft Bounce